Yao Yongchen: Revolutionary activities

-Yao joined the Guangfuhui during his student days and later in 1905 he went to Japan to study, where he came into contact with the Tongmenhui, founded by Sun Yat-sen. Upon returning to China, he became an important figure in revolutionary propaganda, organising armed uprisings and contributing articles to publications.
+Yao joined the Guangfuhui during his student days and later in 1905 he went to Japan to study, where he came into contact with the Tongmenghui, founded by Sun Yat-sen. Upon returning to China, he became an important figure in revolutionary propaganda, organising armed uprisings and contributing articles to publications.
 He participated in the organisation of the Datong Normal School in Shaoxing, which served as a cover for revolutionary training.
 There, he worked closely with Qiu Jin and Wang Jinfa to stage uprisings.

-In the Xinhai Revolution, Yao helped coordinate uprisings in Zhejiang, and assissted Chen Qimei in organising and leading the Shanghai Uprising.
+In the Xinhai Revolution, Yao helped coordinate uprisings in Zhejiang, and assisted Chen Qimei in organising and leading the Shanghai Uprising.

 Following the 1911 Revolution, Yao was elected as a representative of the National Assembly.
 He then fiercely opposed Yuan Shikai's authoritarian ambitions, issuing public telegrams denouncing Yuan.